 New students will need to complete promissory notes.
 Returning students can always sign onto the individual promissory websites linked below to check to see if they have a completed, active promissory note on file.

 - Federal Direct Subsidized and Unsubsidized Loans: MPNs should be completed with the Department of Education (ED) online after accepting the loan.
-You will have to "sign in" using your ED PIN and follow the appropriate links.
+You will have to "log in" using your FSA ID username and password and follow the appropriate links.

-- Federal Perkins, Nursing or Health Professions Loans: Students may eSign using their U.S. Department of Education (ED) PIN, or they can print, sign, and mail a paper promissory note from the Website.
+- Federal Perkins, Nursing or Health Professions Loans: Students will complete part of the process online and then will be directed to print, sign, and mail a paper promissory note from the Website.
 Please select your awarded loan program to complete the appropriate promissory note:

 Loan Entrance Counseling